 This imperfection gives us the possibility to learn, improve our leadership skills, and change ourselves every day.

 Imperfection is always a chance for us.
 It is a chance to grow in ourselves and to reach our maximum potential.
-For life is a steady process of ‘evolvement’ – involvement of the own personality that we bring to blossom.
+Life is a steady process of ‘evolvement’ – the involvement of our personality that we bring to blossom.

 Life is a journey to detect the own ‘ME’.
 Helping to clarify why we are born and what is our purpose in life gives our life the needed sense to enjoy all the pleasures that life offers us.

 Life is a challenge to show more of ourselves, to develop ourselves further, and to realize what could be possible.

 When we learn to understand this imperfection of our world, we will develop the needed respect for mankind and for evolution.
 We will learn to appreciate the progress of mankind and learn to appreciate our technology.